-i'm an artist and educator currently living in Boston, MA.
+Born in the USA, I'm an artist and educator currently living in Lahore, Pakistan.

 News Reel is a program I wrote that harvests current news stories and creates an animation of words.
 Certain words trigger stylistic changes that linger during adjacent words.